Car pulling you in any direction but straight? Pot holes feel like canyons? Your suspension and steering probably needs some tender loving care.

-When driving your car is a better upper body workout than going to the gym or driving to work feels more like going for a four-wheel driving holiday through the Australian outback, it is time to book your vehicle in for a suspension and steering service.
+When driving your car feels like more of an upper body workout than going to the gym, or driving to work feels more like going for a four-wheel driving holiday through the Australian outback, it is time to book your vehicle in for a suspension and steering service.

-Your local Repco Authorised Service centre have highly trained mechanics who are familiar with all types of suspension systems.
+Your local Repco Authorised Service centre employ highly trained mechanics familiar with all types of suspension systems.
 They can inspect, diagnose problems, discuss the repairs required with you and then fix your suspension system.
 This might include repairing steering problems, flush and replacement of steering fluid, replacing shock absorbers and performing a wheel alignment.

 We pride ourselves on second to none servicing with quality parts, complemented by our extensive knowledge and expertise.
 Trust Repco Authorised Service to take care of your steering and suspension.
-All our work and the quality parts we use are covered by a 12 month or 20,000km nationwide warranty.
-We have over 350 qualified service centres too, so you will never struggle to find the trust, knowledge an expertise you need.
+All our work and the quality parts we use are covered by the Repco Authorised Service Nationwide warranty.
+We have over 450 qualified service centres across Australia so you will never struggle to find the trust, knowledge and expertise you need.

 A car's suspension is built to take care of road isolation, handling and cornering.
 These principles ensure your car maintains contact with the road at all times, handles well, travels a curved path as expected and is a comfortable ride.